 If you have a love for wine as we do, and you have a little love for science, maybe you have considered making your own homemade wine recipes.
 And why not?
-It’s been done since biblical times and unlike some other hobbies, this one actually produces your favorite alcohol.
-But there is more to it than crushing some grapes and letting it sit in a dark place.
-That is not to say it isn’t possible but you should follow a recipe if you want to make your own wine.
+It’s been done since biblical times, and unlike some other hobbies, this one actually produces your favorite alcohol.

-Strawberry wine, for example, is relatively easy to make and even the most finicky of wine drinkers are sure to find it is light, sweet and even slightly sophisticated in flavor.
+Mostly out of necessity, but you can really learn about regional traditions.
+Strawberry wine, for example, is relatively easy to make, and even the most finicky of wine drinkers are sure to find it light, sweet, and even slightly sophisticated in flavor.

 If you live in an area where fresh strawberries are ample, give this wine a try.
 No matter which wine you choose, embrace the process and enjoy the fruits of your labor.

 Homemade Strawberry Wine | Practical Self Reliance

 Homemade Wine From Leftover Fruit | Morning Chores

 Beginners Guide to Making Wine From Fruit Juice | Premeditated Survival

 Homemade Blackberry Wine in 4 Steps | Wine Turtle

 Easy Plum Wine | And Here We Are